 The term "horizon" may refer to any of the following:

 The apparent line where the sky meets the land or sea.
-At sea, its distance varies in proportion to the square root of the height of the observer's eyes above sea level: if this is, say, 2 meters the horizon will be about 5.57 kilometers distant.
+At sea, its distance varies in proportion to the square root of the height of the observer's eyes above sea level: if this is, say, 2 m the horizon will be about 5.57 km distant.